iikareem/ride-stream/README.md

 # RideStream

 RideStream is a real-time GPS streaming pipeline that models the backend of a ride-sharing platform.
-Simulated drivers publish location events into Apache Kafka; NestJS workers consume them through independent consumer groups to derive ETAs, maintain live positions, and detect anomalies.
+Simulated drivers publish location events into Apache Kafka; NestJS workers consume them through independent consumer groups to derive ETAs and maintain live positions. **Stream processing for anomalies uses ksqlDB** (SQL on Kafka), not Nest business logic.

 Events are keyed by `driver_id` for strict per-driver ordering.
-The serialization path is designed around **Avro** and Confluent Schema Registry so schemas can evolve safely under compatibility rules.
-Exactly-once-oriented processing and Prometheus/Grafana observability complete the operational story.
+The serialization path is designed around **Avro** and Confluent Schema Registry so schemas can evolve safely under compatibility rules. ksqlDB can run with exactly-once processing guarantees; Prometheus/Grafana observability complete the operational story.

-**Status:** Phase 3c — Latency tuning and rebalance behavior (observe `latency_ms`, tune fetch/session knobs, drill rebalances).
+**Status:** Phase 4 — Stream processing with **ksqlDB** (anomaly detection via continuous SQL on `gps-events`).
+Nest stays the producer/ETA/live-map path; ksqlDB owns windowed/stateful anomaly queries.

-> **Learning project.** RideStream is a practical build for learning Apache Kafka, Avro, Schema Registry, consumer groups, and stream-processing concepts by implementing a realistic ride-sharing GPS pipeline.
+> **Learning project.** RideStream is a practical build for learning Apache Kafka, Avro, Schema Registry, consumer groups, and stream-processing concepts (Nest workers + ksqlDB) by implementing a realistic ride-sharing GPS pipeline.

 ---